giacomofargion/sound-shape/README.md

 # sound-shape
-Selection of sounds are assigned to a shape
+Using p5.js.
+Selection of sounds are assigned to a shape.